biosdp/biosdp/README.md

 # Installation

-- add to path all the folders
+- add to path all the folders in this repository
-- add to path the mosek folder
+- add to path your own mosek folder

 # Execution